Speaker(s): Sam Pugatch, David Sleeman, Simon Hornby

 Participants will learn:

-- What VARA is and how it relates to damaged works.
+- What the Visual Artists Rights Act (VARA) is and how it relates to damaged works.

 - How new and different mediums affect the way a work is valued long-term, how it must be cared for and how it can be restored.